him229/tipsios/README.md

 ## Notes

 No prior iOS programming experience.
 Intergarting Stripe's API was the hardest part as I had to make request from the app to a server to process the payments.
 Not a lot of resources available online for Swift 2.0.
-However, it was a fun and challenging experience.
+However, it was a fun and challenging experience overall.
 Definitely learned a lot!

 ## License